Gallery Place (shopping center)

+Mixed-use in Chinatown, Washington, D.C.

 Gallery Place is a small urban power center in Downtown Washington, D.C. in D.C.'s Chinatown and also in the F Street shopping district, the traditional downtown shopping and entertainment area.
 It is adjacent to Capital One Arena and the Gallery Place/Chinatown station of the Washington Metro rail is underneath the center.
 It measures 660000 sqft of which 250000 sqft is retail space; there is 220000 sqft of office space and 192 condominiums.
-It opened in 2004.
-The only remaining anchor left is Regal Cinemas.
-Former big-box store anchors include Bed, Bath & Beyond and Urban Outfitters.

-On December 6, 2019, it was announced that Bed Bath & Beyond would shutter.
+It opened in the fall of 2004, and was developed by Gallery Place Associates LLC, a firm that included Western Development Corporation and Akridge.